BrunoZell/DeSciNet/Framework.md

 Dear Constellation Network enthusiast: note that \(\text{Pa}_i \subseteq V \setminus V_i\) implies that causal models are a DAG (Directed Acyclic Graph).

-## Adaptation to Constellation Network Metagraphs
+## Relating Structured Causal Models to Constellation Network Metagraphs

 Metagraphs on the Constellation Network define data pipelines, processing data from sources through validation logic and transformations.
 We can treat these Metagraphs as sources of exogenous variables \(U\), assuming that the data passing through is considered valid or _true_.